-Xero API Integration in 2026: Pricing, Scopes, Dashboards
+Xero API Integration: Pricing, Scopes, Sync Boundaries

 What Changed in the Xero API in 2026